axelarnetwork/axelar-contract-deployments/evm/README.md

   -c ERC1967Proxy \
   -m create \
   --artifactPath path/to/example-wormhole-axelar-wsteth/out/ \
-  --forContract AxelarTransceiver
+  --forContract MonadAxelarTransceiver
 ```

 **Important**:
-- **Use `create`** method to deploy for ERC1967Proxy of AxelarTransceiver, as deployer will be used to initialize the contract
+- **Use `create`** method to deploy for ERC1967Proxy of MonadAxelarTransceiver, as deployer will be used to initialize the contract
 - **`--artifactPath` is required** for ERC1967Proxy deployment
 - **Default deployment method is `create`** (standard nonce-based deployment)
 - Use `-m create2` or `-m create3` for deterministic deployments if needed